 Earl’s eyebrows went skyward at the old man’s insight.
 "Man!"

-G said, "Yeah, Mama must to been on that hard shit.
+G said, "Yeah, Mama must have been on that hard shit.
 She

 probably loved ya'll, but she was probably just fucked up on that